ciaran51/elasticgraph/elasticgraph-graphql_lambda/README.md

 # ElasticGraph::GraphQLLambda

-This gem wraps `elasticgraph-graphql` in order to run it from an AWS Lambda.
+Adapts `elasticgraph-graphql` to run as an AWS Lambda.

 ## Dependency Diagram